 The following are the four steps in our grooming process that we feel insure a quality grooming experience for your pet:

 Prepping is the first step of the process where preliminary brushing and pre-clipping occurs to prepare a dog for a thorough bath.
 Dogs that are brought to us for haircuts are first given a rough-cut which is designed to set patterns and set initial hair length.
 Dogs scheduled for baths only are brushed out well in this state to remove undercoat (dead hair), mats, and tangles that interfere with the bathing process.
-By doing a preliminary cut or pet brushing in Bloomington, we only wash dog hair that is intended to be left on the dog.
-All dogs have their toenails trimmed in Bloomington and their ears cleaned during this step.
+By doing a preliminary cut or pet brushing in at All Kinds Clipped, we only wash dog hair that is intended to be left on the dog.
+All dogs have their toenails trimmed at All Kinds Clipped and their ears cleaned during this step.

-During our pet cleaning step in Bloomington all dogs are scrubbed down to their skin with soft scrub brushes.
+During our pet cleaning step at All Kinds Clipped all dogs are scrubbed down to their skin with soft scrub brushes.
 Our primary shampoo is Protein, Aloe and Lanolin which is an excellent cleaning shampoo designed to enrich and enhance the coat.
 We also have moisturizing shampoos for flaky dandruff (dry skin) treatments and flea shampoo for treatment of flea problems.
 Our hand held sprayers have various speeds; we begin by rinsing the dogs coat and then increase the jet speed so that your dog is gently massaged while shedding hair and dandruff are loosened and the skin is thoroughly cleaned.

 During this process all dogs are put on an elevated table where we dry their coats with forced air dryers.
 We manually dry dogs two-thirds of the way dry.
 The forced air dryer concentrates air into a nozzle which is whisked briskly around the dog’s body.
 Not only is the dog’s coat getting dried but this powerful forced air dryer blows out additional dead hair and skin.
 All dogs are dried the rest of the way using fans that are set at room temperature.